To reach Campus Security call 541.297.4200

 For the purpose of campus security policies, some types of criminal actions occurring on campus property will be investigated by the College’s Campus Security Department and the Coos Bay Police department jointly, including sex offenses.
-The College collects and discloses all information in accordance with IAW Pub.
-L. 102-26 Title II: Crime Awareness and Campus Security Act of 1990, and Pub.
-L. 101-542.
+The College collects and discloses all information in accordance with federal law.

-Incident Report forms are available from the offices of Campus Security, Facilities Services, Administrative Services, or the Print Shop in Tioga Hall.
+Incident Report forms are available from the offices of Campus Security, Facilities Services, and Administrative Services, or Student Housing.

 Campus facilities generally will be open when classes are in session.
 Offices, support spaces, and some instructional spaces may be locked to protect College property and individuals from injury.
 Facilities will be locked when classes are not in session.

 Keys or access control cards will be issued to College staff or students with a continuing need to enter specific locations.
 Key request forms will be signed by the Vice President of Administrative Services prior to keys being issued.

 Keys and access control cards shall not be issued for community use of facilities or for student use without the approval of a College representative.
 Community use will be scheduled and Campus Security shall provide access on a prearranged schedule.